RenderKit/oidn/doc/api.md

 might even report inconsistent identifiers), so it is recommended to select by more than one property, if possible.

-If the application requires interoperability with a particular compute API (SYCL, CUDA, HIP), it is recommended to use one of the following dedicated functions
+If the application requires interoperability with a particular compute or graphics API (SYCL, CUDA, HIP, Metal), it is recommended to use one of the following dedicated functions instead:
-instead:

     OIDNDevice oidnNewSYCLDevice(const sycl::queue* queues, int numQueues);
     OIDNDevice oidnNewCUDADevice(const int* deviceIDs, const cudaStream_t* streams, int numPairs);
-    OIDNDevice oidnNewHIPDevice (const int* deviceIDs, const hipStream_t* streams, int numPairs);
+    OIDNDevice oidnNewHIPDevice(const int* deviceIDs, const hipStream_t* streams, int numPairs);
+    OIDNDevice oidnNewMetalDevice(const MTLCommandQueue_id* commandQueues,
+                                  int numQueues);

 For SYCL, it is possible to pass one or more SYCL queues which will be used by Open Image Denoise for all device operations.
 This is useful when the